anya-westby/anya-westby/README.md

 - 👋 Hi, I’m @anya-westby
+- 🎓 I'm a recent graduate from The University of Colorado, Boulder
+- 📚 I have a Bachelor's Degree in Computer Science and a minor in Creative Technology and Design
-- 👀 I’m interested in UX Design and Mobile Application Development
+- 👀 I’m interested in UI/UX Design, Web Development, and Mobile Application Development
-- 🌱 I’m currently learning the Swift programming language & iOS programming basics
+- 🌱 I’m currently learning the Swift programming language in order to create my own iOS apps
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me : anyawestby@gmail.com